ddihora1604/research-engineering-intern-assignment/README.md

 - Update automatically when parameters or filters change

 This feature requires a valid Groq API key in your .env file.
 Without this key, the system will fall back to generic section descriptions.

+### Interactive Chatbot Feature

+The dashboard includes an AI-powered chatbot that allows you to:
+- Ask natural language questions about the dataset
+- Receive detailed, structured responses with insights derived from the data
+- Get comprehensive analysis of trends, topics, communities, and engagement
+- View well-formatted responses with proper headings, lists, and paragraphs

+The chatbot leverages Google's Gemini 2.0 Flash model to generate informative responses based on:
+- The content of your query
+- Analysis of patterns in the dataset
+- Statistical metrics computed from the data
+- Intent detection to provide the most relevant information

+This feature requires a valid Gemini API key in your .env file.
+Without this key, the system will fall back to template-based responses.

 ## Data Requirements